Statistics of systemwide correlations in the random-field XXZ chain: Importance of rare events in the many-body localized phase: Correlations across the phase diagram

 \subsubsection{Midchain correlation functions}

 \paragraph{$\Delta=1$: horizontal scan---}Fig.~\ref{fig:typavgD1} displays along the RFHM line the evolution with increasing disorder strength ($h=4.5,\,\ldots,\,8.5$) of the average $\ln \overline{|C^{\alpha \alpha}_{L/2}|}$ and the typical $ \overline {\ln {|C^{\alpha \alpha}_{L/2}|}}$ midchain correlations for both longitudinal ($\alpha = z$) and transverse ($\alpha = x$) components.
-As already noticed, the transverse correlations remain perfectly described by a purely exponential decay, with the additional observation that average correlations decay with a larger correlation length: $C_{L/2}^{xx}$ is not sensitive to the transition, and behaves essentially the same in all regimes.
+As already noticed, the transverse correlations remain very well described by a purely exponential decay, with the additional observation that average correlations decay with a larger correlation length: $C_{L/2}^{xx}$ is not sensitive to the transition, and behaves essentially the same in all regimes.

 In sharp contrast, the longitudinal correlations $C_{L/2}^{zz}$ show very different properties as $h$ varies.
-Starting from strong disorder, we find that average and typical correlations appear to decrease exponentially over the whole range of $L$, but as $h\lesssim 8$, some deviations start to become visible \emph{only} for the average which no longer follows a pure exponential decay over the full range.
+Starting from strong disorder, we first find that average and typical correlations appear to decrease exponentially over the whole range of $L$ for $h \gtrsim 8$.
+For $8 \gtrsim h \gtrsim 6$, some deviations start to become very visible for the average which no longer follows a pure exponential decay over the full range.
 Indeed, exponential fits (dashed lines) do not display the same slope depending on the fitting range in the left panels of Fig.~\ref{fig:typavgD1}.
-The discrepancy becomes increasingly important as $h$ decreases, while at the same time the typical correlations instead seem to remain better described by an exponential decay, at least for $h\ge 6$, where the various fits agree.
+The discrepancy becomes increasingly important as $h$ decreases, while at the same time the typical correlations instead seem to remain mostly better described by an exponential decay, at least for $h\ge 6$, where the various fits agree reasonably well.
 A more systematic analysis in terms of the effective longitudinal correlation length (dependent on the fitting window) is given below in Sec.~\ref{sec:corrl}.

 \paragraph{$h=6$: vertical scan---} The results along a vertical cut also display interesting features, as shown in Fig.~\ref{fig:typavgh6} for increasing interaction ($\Delta=0,\,\ldots,\, 0.75$) at $h=6$.
 As already observed in Ref.~\cite{colbois_interaction_2024}, for such a disorder the transverse correlations are practically insensitive to the interaction strength, while the longitudinal component is remarkably enhanced by any $\Delta\neq 0$: this is easily seen by comparing the left and right panels of Fig.~\ref{fig:typavgh6}.
 Moreover, the distinction between average and typical values is particularly relevant for the $zz$ component.
 Indeed, as can be seen in the left panels, there is a striking contrast between $\Delta=0$ (top panel) and an interaction as weak as $\Delta=0.1$, where the average does not decay as a pure exponential over the whole range, while the typical value does.
 If we increase $\Delta$ further, the situation remains qualitatively the same, as we now analyze quantitatively by focusing on the correlation lengths.